AustinCodingAcademy/alumni-gitbook/2019-summer/8-mock-interview.md

 During the Scrum Meeting, we'll go around the circle and everyone (including special guests!) will have **one minute** to answer the following prompt:

 * What's your favorite programming language?
-Why?
+Why?<br/>
 **OR**
 * What's your favorite web technology?
 Why?